fconstancias/metabaRpipe/README.md

 You can use the following commands to process the data targeting 16S V4 region using the PCR primers and parameters we use in the FBT group from the C18 bioinformatic workstation.
 Everything is installed and configured, you can follow the steps below to analyse your data.

-* Get familiar with the pipeline and imporant information `p/Documentation/ILLUMINA_Sequencing/16S-bioinformatic-pipeline/FBT_bioinfo_pipeline.pdf`.
+* Get familiar with the pipeline and important information `p/Documentation/ILLUMINA_Sequencing/16S-bioinformatic-pipeline/FBT_bioinfo_pipeline.pdf`.

 * Book the C18 bioinformatic workstation using the [calendar](https://hest.sp.ethz.ch/bt-calendars/_layouts/15/start.aspx#/Lists/D42%20PharmaBiome%20office).